majermi4/FriendlyConfig/README.md

 > :construction: This project is currently in progress, not suited for production yet :construction:

+We :heart: the Symfony configuration component!
+It provides schema, validation, documentation and many more features to your bundle configs.
+However, many of us don't like writing it :neutral_face: ...
+What if we could change that?

 Instead of having to write configuration such as this:

 ```php